 - Sacramento Metropolitan Air Quality Management District

-Prior to his election to the board, Patrick was a private practice attorney and served on the Sacramento City Unified School District Board of Education since 2008.
-Among his many accomplishments on the school board, he started the Healthy Foods Task Force, enabling thousands of school children, particularly those from very low income households, to eat healthier and locally sourced meals at breakfast lunch and dinner throughout the year; secured the use of the closed historic Freemont School site for community arts groups (now known as the CLARA Studios for the Performing Arts), delivering more arts programs for students; pushed through the first comprehensive anti-bullying and restorative justice policies; and, led the way for the development of a modern central kitchen.
-He also chaired the successful bond campaigns, Measures Q and R, to raise $410 Million to improve Sacramento’s schools.
+Prior to his election to the board, Patrick served on the Sacramento City Unified School District Board of Education from 2008 to 2014.
+Among his many accomplishments on the school board, he started the Healthy Foods Task Force, enabling thousands of school children, particularly those from very low income households, to eat healthier and locally sourced meals at breakfast lunch and dinner throughout the year.
+He led efforts to develop one of the nation’s most far-reaching anti-bullying policies and transgendered student policies.
+He also chaired the successful bond campaigns, Measures Q and R, to raise $410 Million to improve Sacramento’s schools and student health.

-Previously, Patrick served on the Sacramento City Planning Commission from 1993 to 2004, the Sacramento Housing and Redevelopment Agency’s Oak Park Project Area Committee, the McClellan AFB Reuse Planning Team, the South Sacramento RT Alternatives Citizens’ Advisory Board, and a variety of school committees.
+Patrick served on the Sacramento City Planning Commission from 1993 to 2004.
+He also served on Sacramento Housing and Redevelopment Agency’s Oak Park Project Area Committee, the McClellan AFB Reuse Planning Team, and the South Sacramento Regional Transit Alternatives Citizens’ Advisory Board and a number of SCUSD committees.

-Patrick’s long record of community service includes serving as President of the Oak Park Neighborhood Association, Founding President of the Hollywood Park Neighborhood Association, and a Board Member of Sacramento Self Help Housing, The Health Project, the Sacramento History Foundation, and the Historic California Governor’s Mansion Foundation.
+Patrick’s long record of community service includes serving as President of the Oak Park Neighborhood Improvement Association, founding president of the Hollywood Park Neighborhood Association, and a Board Member of Sacramento Self Help Housing, The Health Project, the Sacramento History Foundation, and the Historic California Governor’s Mansion Foundation.